 Credit cards are a powerful tool for building credit and teaching kids about money.
-But with all the worries of credit and the responsibility that comes with it, diving straight into credit can present a lot of stress and quickly lead into a deep hole of debt – which is precisely why there are no credit cards for kids.
+But with all the worries of credit and the responsibility that comes with it, diving straight into credit can present a lot of stress and quickly lead into a deep hole of debt – which is precisely why, historically, there haven’t been any credit cards for kids.

-But that’s OK.
-Because you can take an important first step toward an eventual credit card for your kids – by setting them up with their very first debit card.
+- If you don’t feel comfortable with your kids having a credit card for now, you can take an important first step toward that by setting them up with their very first debit card.

 Any parent can counteract poor money habits through financial education.
 With the right tools, you can give kids an edge that’ll help them build credit and make smart financial decisions.